acorn-io/docs/docs/40-databases/05-mariadb.md

 The MariaDB Acorn provides a containerized instance of MariaDB through the Acorn service interface.
 It is designed to be suitable for development environments.
 The data volume is backed by a persistent volume in the cluster, but is not considered highly available.
 It can easily be swapped out for other Acorns that implement the service interface, like RDS, in production environments.

-The Acorn results in a sevice that follows this structure:
+The Acorn results in a service that follows this structure:

 ```acorn
 services: db: {